Macedonian alphabet: The First Commission

-ASNOM rejected the first committee's recommendations, and convened a second committee.
-Although no official reason was provided, several reasons are supposed for the rejection of the first committee's recommendation, including internal disagreement over the inclusion of Ъ (the Big Yer, as used in Bulgarian), and the view that its inclusion made the alphabet "too close" to the Bulgarian alphabet.
+ASNOM rejected the first commission's recommendations, and convened a second commission.
+Although no official reason was provided, several reasons are supposed for the rejection of the first commission's recommendation, including internal disagreement over the inclusion of Ъ (the Big Yer, as used in Bulgarian), and the view that its inclusion made the alphabet "too close" to the Bulgarian alphabet.